ChimiGit/alife-web/src/content/jobs/software-engineer.md

 ## About the Role

-As the Head Researcher, you will lead groundbreaking research projects, ensure accuracy and quality in all research activities, set methodologies and standards, and align research efforts with organizational goals.
-You'll be responsible for driving innovation and maintaining the highest standards of scientific excellence.
+As a Software Engineer specializing in AI Systems at ALIFE, you will build and maintain the infrastructure that powers our cutting-edge artificial life research.
+You'll develop scalable systems, implement evolutionary algorithms, and create tools that enable our researchers to push the boundaries of what's possible in AI.

 ## What You Will Do

-- Manage and oversee research projects from conception to completion
-- Define research methodologies and ensure scientific rigor
-- Guide and mentor research team members
-- Analyze research findings and present insights to stakeholders
+- Design and implement scalable AI system architectures
+- Develop and optimize evolutionary algorithms and neural networks
+- Build tools and platforms for artificial life simulation and experimentation
-- Collaborate with cross-functional teams on research initiatives
+- Collaborate with research teams to implement novel AI approaches
+- Maintain and improve existing AI systems and infrastructure
-- Stay updated on latest trends and developments in artificial life research
+- Contribute to open-source projects and research publications

 ## About You

-- Detail-oriented and analytical with strong problem-solving skills
+- Strong programming skills in Python, C++, or similar languages
+- Experience with machine learning frameworks (PyTorch, TensorFlow, etc.)
+- Knowledge of evolutionary algorithms, neural networks, or AI systems
+- Experience with distributed systems and cloud computing
-- Curious and passionate about artificial life and evolutionary algorithms
+- Passion for artificial life and emergent intelligence
-- Strong leadership skills with experience managing research teams
+- Strong problem-solving and debugging skills
-- Ability to turn complex data into actionable insights
-- Collaborative spirit and passion for advancing the field

 ## Benefits